electronick1/stairs_doc/source/index.html.md

 <!-- > ![ds_en](images/ds_en.svg) -->

-Data-science and data-engineering growing  fast, and it's  hard to be expert on everything in the same time.
+Data-science and data-engineering growing fast, and it's hard to be expert on everything at the same time.

-For example for train ML models you should spend about 80% of time to process data -- how fast you able to do that and test all hypotheses in your head directly influence your final result.
+For example for train ML models, you should spend about 80% of the time to process data -- how fast you will be able to do that and test all hypotheses in your head, directly influence your final result.

-Stairs allows data scientist  "scalable" solutions without high-level data engineering skills.
+Stairs allow data scientist to build "scalable" solutions without high-level data-engineering skills.

-- Data scientist could focus only on data processing
+- Data-scientist could focus only on data processing
-- Data engeneer could focus only on storing and moving data (beetween pipeline components)
+- Data-engineer could focus only on storing and moving data (between pipeline components)

-Data pipeline paradigm allows you to separate this two subjects, and speed up working with data.
+Data pipeline paradigm allows you to separate these two subjects, and speed up working with data.

 #Get started